xuan25/COM3504-Realtime-Chatting-Drawing-Assignment/README.md

 1. Go to `Home` page
 2. Find an image you like
 3. Click `Join` button
-4. Input your username and a Room number to start a new annotation session or join an existing room.
+4. Input your username and a room number to start a new annotation session or join an existing room.

 #### Chat with others

-You can chat with other users in the room in the Chat area.
-In offline mode, messages will not be sent and will be marked as `(unsent)`.
+You can chat with other users in the chat area of a room.
+When offline, messages will not be sent and will be marked as `(unsent)`.

 #### Drawing annotation

-In the Drawing Canvas area, you can annotate on the picture using the mouse together with other users.
+In the Drawing Canvas area, you can annotate on the picture using your mouse together with other users.
 In the toolbar, you can change the colour of the ink.

 #### Tag drawing annotation with Knowledge Graph